Zero Waste Washington

 In 1978, a group gathered to advocate for a Washington State “bottle bill.”
 The initiative failed, but they persevered and formed a nonprofit to tackle the broader issues of waste reduction and recycling in Washington State.

-Over 40 years, our organization has worked with many partners for passage of cutting-edge legislation to improve our solid waste system, reduce toxic chemicals, and make it easier for residents and businesses to reduce the extraction of resources from our planet, lessen climate change impacts, and support environmental equity.
+Over more than 40 years, our organization has worked with many partners for passage of cutting-edge legislation to improve our solid waste system, reduce toxic chemicals, and make it easier for residents and businesses to reduce the extraction of resources from our planet, lessen climate change impacts, and support environmental equity.

 Recognition